Teddy-Dragon/startup/notes.md

 ## Javascript

 You can convert JSON to, and from, JavaScript using the JSON.parse and JSON.stringify functions.
+Which of the following correctly describes JSON?: "JSON provides a simple, and yet effective way, to share and store data.
+By design JSON is easily convertible to, and from, JavaScript objects.
+This makes it a very convenient data format when working with web technologies.
+Because of its simplicity, standardization, and compatibility with JavaScript, JSON has become one of the world's most popular data formats."

 To see how many times a block of code is called you can use the count function. console.count('a');